Terrace Club: Membership and culture

 Weekend events at Terrace often include concerts of indie-scene bands from a variety of genres, including rock, hip-hop, salsa, jazz, and electronica.
-Many notable artists and groups, including former club member Stanley Jordan, Flipper, Phil Lesh, Yo La Tengo, GWAR, Blues Traveler (Summer '87), ESG, Bim Skala Bim, Elliott Smith, Run DMC, Modest Mouse, The Flaming Lips, Vampire Weekend, Frightened Rabbit, Girl Talk, GZA, Immortal Technique, Stereolab, Snarky Puppy, Action Bronson and Tortoise have played at Terrace, some before they were nationally known.
+Many notable artists and groups, including former club member Stanley Jordan, Flipper, Phil Lesh, Yo La Tengo, GWAR, Blues Traveler (Summer '87), ESG, Bim Skala Bim, Elliott Smith, Run DMC, Modest Mouse, The Flaming Lips, Vampire Weekend, Frightened Rabbit, Girl Talk, GZA, Immortal Technique, Stereolab, Snarky Puppy, Action Bronson, Vulfpeck, and Tortoise have played at Terrace, some before they were nationally known.
 Terrace also hosts the Queer Radicals' Annual Drag Ball in October or November.

 History

 As was then common practice for newly founded eating clubs, when Terrace Club began in 1904, the members dined in a building on Olden Street known as "The Incubator."
 This small structure had previously been the original home of Cap & Gown, and had been relocated to Olden Street from Cap and Gown's current location.
 It served as a temporary home for many eating clubs while their own buildings were under construction or being renovated.

 In 1906, the club relocated to the current Washington Road location, which was occupied by a house in the Colonial Revival style which had formerly belonged to faculty member John Grier Hibben.
 This building was remodeled by architect Frederick Stone in the 1920s to the current configuration with its Tudor-style exterior.

 A tea party at Terrace in 1936 is credited as the birthplace of the idea for the short-lived Veterans of Future Wars, an organization that satirized the acceleration of bonus payments to World War I veterans by demanding that its young members be similarly paid for the services they would render their country in conflicts to come.

 In 1967, Terrace became the first club to abandon the bicker process.
 Terrace Club and Colonial Club were the first clubs to accept women following the University's decision to admit women in 1969.
 In 2011, Terrace became the first club to offer membership to graduate students.

 From 1977 until 1984, many of the sign-in clubs faltered due to declining membership numbers, and the Graduate Board seriously considered closing Terrace in 1983.
 As an attempt to attract new members, chef Larry Frazer began cooking vegetarian meals, a new concept on campus at the time.
 Frazer was married in Terrace Club in 1982 with the officers acting as attendants and guitarist Stanley Jordan as the musical performer.
 Frazer later moved on to become chef at Campus Club at the short-lived DEC, and served as the Executive Catering Chef for the University itself.